 The way in which people join Café Reason is an organic, rather than a formal one.
 New dancers are absorbed into the company by becoming regular attendees at class and (usually subsequently) by developing and performing work with us and contributing to our projects.
 The point at which someone is ready to perform depends on their level of experience and growth (and enthusiasm for lunatic adventures) and also on what we are trying to do at the time.
 Some Café Reason members have been involved since the very beginning, some are newcomers, while others may have not danced with us recently but have a long-standing association with the group.
 Each person brings to the mix their unique life-history, body-form, and artistic contribution.
 We also work with many 'associated artists' – musicians, singers, photographers, film-makers, and visual artists – and these creative relationships enrich all our endeavours.

-Jeannie Donald-McKim founded Café Reason after returning from studying butoh in Japan for several years, choreographing and appearing in numerous performances.
-On her return to the UK she founded Café Reason and has conceived, choreographed and directed most of their major work.
-She runs butoh classes and workshops and is a practising dance therapist.
-She uses imagery from the unconscious, body-based sensation, and responses to the environment, words and music to inspire her dance.
+Jeannie Donald-McKim founded Café Reason after returning from studying butoh in Japan, and conceived, choreographed, and directed most of their major work until 2018, when she retired from the group.
 "For me, butoh is a way of approaching images and emotions that lie very deep, of exploring the territory between inner and outer worlds and expressing the essence of the shifting boundaries."
 She is a practising dance therapist.